Hannah Thorne

 She had plenty of highlights throughout her time studying at AUT.

 “I really enjoyed how lively and interactive AUT was, and I made some great friendships with others in my degree.
 I developed a lot of confidence at AUT through working with a range of people, which has carried through to working in the events industry with a huge variety of people.
-The practice of presentations and discussions also helped me immensely for now pitching to and meeting with sponsors, as well as voicing opinions and thoughts.
+I continue to value the skills I developed at AUT, particularly the presentation, communication and collaboration skills, which are used daily in my role for sponsorship, marketing and event delivery.

 “The event production course and workplace experience in my third year were what really opened my eyes to the event world in a super practical way.
 I learned so much by experiencing firsthand what goes into preparing and putting on an event, and putting my knowledge into practice with a professional company during my placement was incredible.”